-Slightly harder and more sustained than it’s neighbour Eisenhower Tower, Brewer Butress climbs a proud line up a beautiful buttress capped by a large roof.
-The route is exposed and is an excellent choice for climbers looking for a high quality, long multi-pitch alpine rock route.
+Slightly harder and more sustained than its neighbour Eisenhower Tower, Brewer Buttress climbs a proud line up a beautiful buttress capped by a large roof.
+The route is exposed and is an excellent choice for climbers looking for a high-quality, long multi-pitch alpine rock route.

 Brewer Buttress can be completed in one day by guests with excellent fitness, or comfortably in 2 days with guests with good fitness using the Castle Mountain bivi hut for an overnight.
 If you have never spent a night at the Castle Mountain bivi hut, this in itself is an experience!